deveth0/solr-aem/README.md

 AEM Solr Sample
 ===========================================

 This project provides an out of the box example how to use an external Solr instance in AEM.
+For a detailed introduction, have a look at my [blog](https://www.dev-eth0.de/blog/2017/02/27/solr-aem.html) where I show the required steps to adapt this application to your needs.

 # Implemented Features